- Norfolk Technical Center

 STEP 2: Identify an employer who will sponsor your apprenticeship.

 A sponsor, also known as a business, must be identified to provide on-the-job training for the apprenticeship program to be conducted.
-If prospective apprentices know of a business establishment that is willing to hire them in the trade or craft they wish to learn, the prospective apprentice should contact an Apprenticeship Representative at the Virginia Department of Labor and Industry (see address and phone number below).
-The Virginia Department of Labor and Industry Representative will assist the prospective apprentice in asking the business to establish an Apprenticeship Training Program.
+If prospective apprentices know of a business establishment that is willing to hire them in the trade or craft they wish to learn, the prospective apprentice should contact an Apprenticeship Representative at Virginia Works (see email addresses and phone numbers below).
+The Virginia Works Representative will assist the prospective apprentice in asking the business to establish an Apprenticeship Training Program.

 If the prospective apprentice has decided on a particular trade or craft but does not know of a business willing to be a sponsor, the Workforce Information Coordinators in his/her local Virginia Employment Commission Office can be contacted to assist in identifying possible sponsors.

-STEP 3: Contact the Apprenticeship Representative from the Virginia Department of Labor and Industry.
+STEP 3: Contact the Apprenticeship Representative from Virginia Works.

 The apprenticeship representative from the Department of Labor and Industry will meet with the prospective apprentice and sponsor, usually at the sponsor’s business establishment.
 At the meeting, the training program will be outlined and discussed.
 The length of time an individual will be required to serve on-the-job and to attend related instruction will be discussed.
 An apprentice action form which formalizes the apprenticeship agreement is signed by the sponsor and the apprentice.
 This is not a contract, but rather an agreement as to the time frame and terms of the apprenticeship.